 ‘Dramatic content’ isn’t necessarily shocking or controversial.
 It could be something as innocuous as the reader not knowing whether romantic leads will end up in each other’s arms.
 Brainstorm characters, plot points or settings that give some of the above elements using our step-by-step prompts.
 Making a story good starts with finding and developing multi-faceted ideas.

-2. Vary your prose’s rhythm and structure
+2. Vary rhythm and structure in your prose

 Writing instructors often advise creative writing classes to write shorter, punchier sentences.
 Short sentences are great for increasing pace and help to make scenes that have tense subject matter tenser in mood.
 Yet be wary of monotonous writing.
 Vary sentence length.
 Tap out the rhythm of your sentences’ syllables every now and then, or read your prose aloud.
 This will help you hear its cadence, its music.